muggy8/improbable/have-and-havenot/rM7jQact.md

 As she did, I marked her response down on the stone tablet with Forgemaster.

-"Next question, which are you most familiar with?"
+"Next question, which ability are you most familiar with?"

 "Quicken"